Survey and Systematization of 3D Object Detection Models and Methods: Concluding Remarks and Outlook

 Summarizing, this work aimed to complement previous surveys, such as those from \citet{arnold_survey_2019}, \citet{guo_deep_review_2020} and \citet{fernandes_point-cloud_2021}, by closing a gap of not only focusing on a single domain and/or specific methods of 3D object detection.
 Therefore, our search was narrowed only to the extent that the relevant literature should provide a design of an entire pipeline for 3D object detection.
-We purposely included all available approaches independent from the varieties of data inputs, data representations, feature extraction approaches, and detection methods.
+We purposely included all available approaches independent of the varieties of data inputs, data representations, feature extraction approaches and detection methods.
 Therefore, we reviewed an exhaustively searched literature corpus published between 2012 and 2021, including more than 100 approaches from both indoor applications as well as autonomous driving applications.
 Since these two application areas cover the vast majority of existing literature, our survey may not be subject to the risk of missing major developments and trends.

-Furthermore, a particular goal of this survey was to give an overview over all aspects of the 3DOD research field.
-Therefore, we provided a systematization of 3DOD methods along the model pipeline with a proposed abstraction level that is meant to be neither to coarse nor being too specific.
-As a result, it was possible to classify all models within our literature corpus in order to structure the field, highlight emerging trends, and guide future research.
+A particular goal of this survey was to give an overview of all aspects of the 3DOD research field.
+Therefore, we provided a systematization of 3DOD methods along the model pipeline with a proposed abstraction level that is meant to be neither too coarse nor too specific.
+As a result, it was possible to classify all models within our literature corpus to structure the field, highlight emerging trends and guide future research.

-At the same time, however, it should be noted that the several stages of the 3DOD pipeline can be designed with much broader variety and that each stage therefore deserves a much closer investigation in subsequent studies. \citet{fernandes_point-cloud_2021}, for instance, go into much further details for the feature extraction stage by aiming to organize the entanglement of different extraction paradigms.
-Yet, we belief that a full conception and systematization of the entire field has not been reached.
+At the same time, however, it should be noted that the several stages of the 3DOD pipeline can be designed with a much broader variety and that each stage, therefore, deserves a much closer investigation in subsequent studies. \citet{fernandes_point-cloud_2021}, for instance, go into further details for the feature extraction stage by aiming to organize the entanglement of different extraction paradigms.
+Yet, we believe that a full conception and systematization of the entire field has not been reached.